 Biology Educational Materials

-Select from an extensive catalogue of educational tools available for enhancing the teaching of biological subjects, including simulated testing of blood and urine, the illustration of various natural habitats, and the dissection of sterilized stool samples collected from different regions.
+Select from an extensive catalog of educational tools available for enhancing the teaching of biological subjects, including simulated testing of blood and urine, the illustration of various natural habitats, and the dissection of sterilized stool samples collected from different regions.
 By engaging with these educational materials, students learn about animals, the environment, interactions between different animals, growth patterns of cellular organisms, and much more.
 Safe and economical, these convenient kits are designed to provide you with all of the materials necessary for proper biology education.

 Experimentation kits, dot blot analysis